 5. University of Nebraska System

 The University of Nebraska system is a public university consortium that started in the year 1869.
 From having a lone campus in Lincoln, the system now has 3 universities (Lincoln, Omaha, and Kearney) as well as a 2-year technical college.

 Applicants at the 3 campuses are eligible for free tuition under the Nebraska Promise.
 To qualify, the student must be a full-time undergraduate student and a resident of Nebraska.
 His/her family income should be $60,000 or less.

 After meeting these requirements, the student can apply at the campus of his/her choice.
 He/she then needs to complete the Free Application for Federal Student Aid form to have his/her family income and eligibility assessed.

 To maintain the free tuition status, the student should maintain a GPA of 2.5 or higher.

 The East Tennessee State University or ETSU is a research-centric institution based in Johnson City, Tennessee.
 Founded in 1911 as the East Tennessee State Normal School, it has evolved into one of the state’s largest universities.

 ETSU offers undergraduate and graduate programs in the fields of Arts & Science, Business & Technology, Clinical & Rehabilitative Science, Medicine, Nursing, Pharmacy, and Public Health.

-The university also offers unique degrees, such as that of Bluegrass, Old Time & Country Music, as well as Appalachian Studies.
-It also offers a Masters in Storytelling, which is the only program of its kind in the US.
+The university also offers unique degrees, such as that in Bluegrass, Old Time & Country Music, as well as Appalachian Studies.
+It also offers a Master’s in Storytelling, which is the only program of its kind in the US.

 ETSU offers free tuition for first-time, full-time freshmen students who are recipients of either the Tennessee Student Assistance or Tennessee Hope Lottery Scholarship Award.
 This will cover tuition and program service fees but will exclude the costs of on-campus housing.
 The scholarship is also limited to in-state students.